BaThiaMkWr/textSearchEngine/README.md

 ## Ranking
-1. The rank score must be 100% if a file contains all the words
-2. It must be 0% if it contains none of the words
+..* The rank score must be 100% if a file contains all the words ..* It must be 0% if it contains none of the words
-3. It should be between 0 and 100 if it contains only some of the words ­ but the exact
+..* It should be between 0 and 100 if it contains only some of the words ­ but the exact

 ## Requirement:
 sbt
 scala

+## Compile & Package
-on the projet directory :
+On the projet directory :
-$ ls
+... $ ls
-build.sbt	project		src		target
+... build.sbt	project		src		target

-## To compile the program
-$ sbt compile
+... $ sbt compile

-## Package the program
-$sbt package
+... $sbt package

-The jar file is available under /target/scala-2.12/schibstedcodinghomeassignment_2.12-0.1.jar
+...
+The jar file is available under
+... /target/scala-2.12/schibstedcodinghomeassignment_2.12-0.1.jar

 ## To run the program
-scala target/scala-2.12/schibstedcodinghomeassignment_2.12-0.1.jar <path to text file>
+... scala target/scala-2.12/schibstedcodinghomeassignment_2.12-0.1.jar <path to text file>

+...
 Output:

-3 files read in directory <path text file>
+... files read in directory <path text file>

-':quit' to quit
+... ':quit' to quit

-search>
+... search>